 Test Result will contain all information such as the total number of test cases that were executed, time taken to execute the script, passed test and failed test case.

 With the help of Jenkins, a tester can find details of test failure.
-It will display the details like error message and stack trace.
+It will display details like an error message and a stack trace.

-Jenkins can send email notification.
-This can be achieved using the Email Notification feature in post build action.
+Jenkins will send test result emails after the execution of the test script.
+This can be achieved using the Email Notification feature in post-build action.

 This plugin can schedule the build, pull code and data files from the GitHub repository to the Jenkins machine and automatically trigger each build on the Jenkins server.

-In General section, you can give project description and Configure Git in the Source Code Management Section.
+In the General section, you can give a project description and Configure Git in the Source Code Management Section.
 It will specify how the source code can be retrieved.

-If we are using Git for source Code Management, we can enter URL of Git Repository.
+If we are using Git for Source Code Management, we can enter the URL of Git Repository.
 If the repository is not public, we can add credentials to access it.